SystemsApproach/sdn/arch.rst

 implemented in software as part of the hypervisor running on the server—that is responsible for forwarding packets to and from the VMs.
-(Of course, not every end-host runs VMs, but a similar architecture applies to containers hosts or bare-metal servers).
+(Of course, not every end-host runs VMs, but a similar architecture applies to containers hosts or bare-metal servers.)
 Just like a physical switch,
 the vSwitch forwards packets from input port to output port, but these are virtual ports connected to VMs (or containers) rather than physical ports